Indonesian occupation of East Timor: Australia

 In September 1974, Australian prime minister Gough Whitlam met with Suharto and indicated that he would support Indonesia if it annexed East Timor.
 On 11 November 1975, the Whitlam government was dismissed.

 This placed restrictions on the caretaker government of Fraser.
 Until the results of the 13 December election were known, any action required approval from both political parties and the governor-general.
 On 4 December 1975 Australia unsuccessfully sought a UN resolution to determine the independence of East Timor, and the Australian government evacuated Australians and other foreign nationals from Dili.

 José Ramos-Horta arrived in Darwin on 5 December saying that aid agencies the Australian Red Cross and Australian Society for Intercountry Aid Timor (ASIAT) had been banned from East Timor.
 In the same news conference, Horta said that the Fretilin government in East Timor would not accept any UN assistance that included Australia.

 After winning the December elections, the Fraser government took the approach that trade with Southeast Asia and political ties with Southeast Asia were too important to be put at risk for what was seen as a lost cause.
-Australia abstained from the 1976 and 1977 UN General Assembly Resolutions, and by 1978 became the only government to recognise East Timor officially as a province of Indonesia.
+Australia abstained from the 1976 and 1977 UN General Assembly Resolutions, and by 1978 became the only country to recognise East Timor officially as a province of Indonesia.

 One year later, Australia and Indonesia began drafting a treaty to share resources in the Timor Gap.
 The treaty was signed in December 1989, with estimates ranging from one to seven billion barrels of oil to be secured.
 This agreement, along with general economic partnership with Indonesia, is frequently cited as a crucial factor for the Australian government's position.
 However, given that nearly 60,000 East Timorese had died during the fighting between Australian and Japanese forces that followed the invasion of Timor by the Japanese during the Pacific War, some Australians believed their government owed a special debt to the former Portuguese colony.
 James Dunn, a senior Foreign Affairs adviser to the Australian Parliament before and during the occupation, condemned the government's position, saying later: "What had been of vital strategic value in 1941 was, in 1974, irrelevant and dispensable."
 Some Australian World War II veterans protested the occupation for similar reasons.